-Under the rules of ASC Subtopic 205-40 "Presentation of Financial Statements-Going Concern" ("ASC 205-40"), companies are required to evaluate whether conditions and/or events raise substantial doubt about their ability to meet their future financial obligations as they become due within one year after the date that the financial statements are issued.
+Under ASC 205-40 "Presentation of Financial Statements-Going Concern", companies are required to evaluate whether conditions and/or events raise substantial doubt about their ability to meet their future financial obligations as they become due within one year after the date that the financial statements are issued.
 This evaluation takes into account a company's current available cash and projected cash needs over the one year evaluation period but may not consider things beyond its control.
 The Company has incurred operating losses and negative cash flows from operating activities the last several years and depending on future results may continue to incur such losses and negative cash flows in the future.
-The Company believes its cash and marketable securities of \$52,542 at December 31,

-2022, will satisfy the Company's projected working capital and capital expenditure requirements for at least the next 12 months.
+The Company believes its currently available cash and marketable securities will satisfy the Company's projected working capital and capital expenditure requirements for at least the next 12 months.